rubixchain/learn/docs/developer-guides/setup/subnet.md

 ## 2. Distribute the Key

 Every node that should be part of your subnet needs a copy of the **same** `localnetswarm.key` file in its root folder (the directory you run `rubixgoplatform` from).
-A node with a different key — or no key — cannot join the subnet.
+A node with a different key, or no key, cannot join the subnet.

 ## 3. Configure each node